-To the annoyance of some shareholders, MDU Resources Group (NYSE:MDU) shares are down a considerable 39% in the last month.
-Even longer term holders have taken a real hit with the stock declining 23% in the last year.
+To the annoyance of some shareholders, HealthEquity (NASDAQ:HQY) shares are down a considerable 36% in the last month.
+That drop has capped off a tough year for shareholders, with the share price down 43% in that time.

 Assuming nothing else has changed, a lower share price makes a stock more attractive to potential buyers.
-While the market sentiment towards a stock is very changeable, in the long run, the share price will tend to move in the same direction as earnings per share.
+In the long term, share prices tend to follow earnings per share, but in the short term prices bounce around in response to short term factors (which are not always obvious).
 So, on certain occasions, long term focussed investors try to take advantage of pessimistic expectations to buy shares at a better price.
-Perhaps the simplest way to get a read on investors' expectations of a business is to look at its Price to Earnings Ratio (PE Ratio).
+One way to gauge market expectations of a stock is to look at its Price to Earnings Ratio (PE Ratio).
 A high P/E ratio means that investors have a high expectation about future growth, while a low P/E ratio means they have low expectations about future growth.

-How Does MDU Resources Group's P/E Ratio Compare To Its Peers?
+How Does HealthEquity's P/E Ratio Compare To Its Peers?

 How Growth Rates Impact P/E Ratios

-So What Does MDU Resources Group's Balance Sheet Tell Us?
+So What Does HealthEquity's Balance Sheet Tell Us?

-MDU Resources Group has a P/E of 11.6.
-That's below the average in the US market, which is 12.7.
-While the EPS growth last year was strong, the significant debt levels reduce the number of options available to management.
-If the company can continue to grow earnings, then the current P/E may be unjustifiably low.
-Given MDU Resources Group's P/E ratio has declined from 18.9 to 11.6 in the last month, we know for sure that the market is significantly less confident about the business today, than it was back then.
+HealthEquity's P/E is 57.6 which suggests the market is more focussed on the future opportunity rather than the current level of earnings.
+With modest debt but no EPS growth in the last year, it's fair to say the P/E implies some optimism about future earnings, from the market.
+Given HealthEquity's P/E ratio has declined from 90.6 to 57.6 in the last month, we know for sure that the market is significantly less confident about the business today, than it was back then.
 For those who don't like to trade against momentum, that could be a warning sign, but a contrarian investor might want to take a closer look.

 If you spot an error that warrants correction, please contact the editor at firstname.lastname@example.org.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.